bnmoch3/blog/_drafts/config.md

     hermetic evaluation and prevent separation of config from data.
 Evaluate the config then make the resulting data available to the user to analyze [2]

-## Early detection of configuration errors to reduce failure damage
+## Early detection of configuration errors to reduce failure damage - Paper Review

 - configuration parameters associated with reliability, availabilty and serviceability features